 FGM AND THE ALTERNATIVE RITES OF PASSAGE

-The foul scourge of Female Genital Mutilation (so-called 'circumcision') is very prevalent in this very conservative tribal area.
+Female Genital Mutilation (so-called 'circumcision') has historically been very prevalent in this conservative tribal area.
 In their tribal culture it is regarded as a Major Rite of Passage - the ritual transition from childhood to adulthood, for boys and girls, aged between 12 to 16.

 For young girls it is a traumatic and grieviously wounding procedure, carried out with no anaesthetic, no antiseptics, no pain killers, in extremely unhygienic and primitive conditions.
 They are expected to bear the pain as a sign of strength required to become a woman.
-They then face early, arranged marriages, with little chance of a secondary education - their horizons are closed down.
+They then face early, arranged marriages, early pregnancy, often with complications and little chance of a secondary education - their horizons are closed down.